LifeIsADeflatingVest/genreDetector/README.md

 # Genre Detector
-A very simple program (more of a programming exercise) that trains an AI model to recognize literary genres
+A very simple program (more of a programming exercise) that searches for matching words to recognize literary genres